EA32/Fasteners-workbench-guidance/README.md

-# Complete Fasteners workbench guidance for developers
+# Fasteners workbench guidance for developers

-All FreeCAD Fasteners workbench guidance in one repository:
+Contents:

 1. [New fastener creation guide](NEW_FASTENER_CREATION.md)